Unique Quasi-Stationary Distribution, with a possibly stabilizing extinction: Two models to which our results apply

 By Assumption $(H)$, the constant involved in the Harnack inequality does not depend on the values on the boundary.
 Thus, it applies with the same constant for the whole family of approximations $u_k$.
-We refer to the proof in \cite{ChpLyap} to state that the Harnack inequality then extends to the approximated function $u$.
-Thus, \REqu\, indeed holds (where we could have chosen any \\ $y_1\in \cD_c \supset \cD_1$). \epf
+We refer to the proof in \cite{ChpLyap} to state that the Harnack inequality then extends to the approximated function $u$, where the regularity of $u \in C^{1, 2}$ is required to apply the Itô formula on the process $u(t-s, Y_s)$.
+Thus, \Req{Reach}\, indeed holds (where we could have chosen any $y\in E$).